lfoppiano/grobid-quantities/doc/gettingStarted.md

 #### Local installation

-Grobid-quantities require *JDK 1.8 or greater*, and Grobid to be installed.
-Since version 0.7.3 we recommend to use *JDK 17 or greater*.
+Grobid-quantities requires *JDK 21* (since version 0.9.0, which follows Grobid 0.9.0) and Grobid to be installed.

 First install the latest version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).